haydmills/smartphonedetox/README.md

 Congrats and next steps in your new less addicted life
 - Read more about addiction here are the go to books

+Resources
+- For teachers and educators
+- For students and young millenials
+- For the +40 crowd
+- For the designers and developers
+- For the CEO
+- For the medical professionals